-The Emerald Network vision builds off a portfolio of 100 miles of existing greenways.
-Of the remaining 100 miles, 30 miles are in-progress and 70 miles are proposed new links.
+The 200-mile Emerald Network vision builds off a portfolio of 100 miles of existing greenways, 30 miles of greenways in-progress and 70 miles of proposed new links.

-More than 30 miles of the Emerald Network are currently in-progress;meaning the projects have funding for design, funding for construction or are currently under construction.
-LivableStreets provides support to these projects by writing comment letters, activating community support at public meetings, and collaborating with municipalities and agencies.
-(Click on any map below to enlarge.)
+The in-progress portions of the Emerald Network have funding in place or are currently under construction.
+LivableStreets provides support to these projects by writing comment letters, activating community support at public meetings, connecting local activists to allies, and collaborating with municipalities and agencies.
+Click on any map below to enlarge.

 Greenway Partners Program